VirgilSecurity/chat-back4app-android/README.md

 ![Create Class](img/create_class.jpeg)

-After you successfully created “Message” and “ChatThread” classes you should enable Live Query.
+After you successfully created `Message` and `ChatThread` classes you should enable Live Query.
 Open Live Query Settings and check the “Activate Hosting” option.
 Also you have to enter “Subdomain name” which can be any string you want and activate Live Query for recently created classes “Message” and “ChatThread”:

 ![Enablle Live Query](img/live_query.jpeg)

+### Build and Run Chat without E2EE

 Now you can build and run your app on a real device or on an emulator.